devops-wien/whizus-job-interview-task-releases/README.md

 ## Additional task

+* Alice and Bob have already been busy and have implemented and documented their first draft for the new workflow.
+You can find their work in [arch](arch), [argocd](argocd) and [.github](.github).
+As a first step, it can be helpful to look at these files, get them working and then build on them
-* If curious try out their idea and think about what Tom may suggest when the guys go to the meetup :)
+* Think about what Tom may suggest when the guys go to the meetup :)

 ## Notes